 What do you plan on using your shovel for?
 The usage will dictate which type and style shovel you get.
 If you plan on using it for work around the yard and garden, you may not need such a heavy-duty option.
 However, if you plan to use it for bigger projects, you’ll need to make sure it can handle it.
 There are shovels that can handle both of course, but it may pay to have two on hand for when you swap out projects.

-Taking your time and comparing your options when you shop for the best shovel helps to ensure you get a durable tool you can use for projects for years to come.
+Taking your time and comparing your options when you shop helps to ensure you get a durable tool you can use for projects for years to come.

 The best shovels can make your job much easier, and it takes time to ensure you’re making the right choice.
 Our short reviews and buyer’s guide will give you everything you need to narrow down your choices and select the best option to help you complete all of your outdoor projects this spring and summer.